botwiki/botwiki.org/README.md

 ## Installing Botwiki

-Botwiki is powered by [Pico](http://picocms.org/), which is a very simple CMS running on PHP.
+Botwiki is powered by [Pico](http://picocms.org/), which is a very simple CMS running on PHP, the content of the site is created with [Markdown](http://daringfireball.net/projects/markdown/basics).
 You can install the site with [Composer](https://getcomposer.org/), so one of these should work:

 ```
 php composer install